Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/intercom.md

 ---
 title: Intercom Event Streaming
-description: The Intercom integration lets you stream your Amplitude event data to Intercom with just a few clicks.
+description: The Intercom integration lets you stream your Amplitude event and user data to Intercom with just a few clicks.
 ---

 --8<-- "includes/open-beta.md"

-Amplitude Data's Intercom integration lets you stream your Amplitude event data straight to Intercom with just a few clicks.
+Amplitude Data's Intercom integration lets you stream your Amplitude event and user data straight to Intercom with just a few clicks.

 !!!note "Other Amplitude + Intercom integrations"

-    This integration streams Amplitude events to Intercom.
+    This integration streams Amplitude events and users to Intercom.
 Amplitude offers other integrations with Intercom:

     - [Send Amplitude Cohorts to Intercom](/data/destinations/intercom-cohort)
     - [Import Intercom Data](/data/sources/intercom)